rares-vsl/ecodocumentation/my-website/docs/analysis/02_business_requirements.md

      5. The system validates the data.
      6. The system saves the new threshold value.
    - **Exception scenario:**
      - The data provided is invalid.
+The system displays an error message and prevents saving.

 3. **Disable Threshold**
    - **Actor:** Admin